swiftlang/swift/docs/proposals/AttrC.rst

 and "non-POD".
 POD types include:

 - integers
+- floating point numbers
 - @c enums
-- fixed size arrays (really, homogeneous tuples of POD types)
+- fixed size arrays (currently presented as homogeneous tuples of POD types)
-- @c structs, whose fields must all be POD types
+- @c structs (whose fields must all be POD types)
+- pointers to C types
 - @convention(c) function types

 On Linux, we can't have reference counted pointers here at all, and